 Puerto Vallarta is one of Mexico’s well known gems; nestled at the foot of the Sierra Madre Mountains on the Pacific Ocean in the heart of the Bahia de Banderas (Banderas Bay); Puerto Vallarta is a wonderful destination with a plethora of culture, adventure, fun, entertainment, great food, relaxation, and endless things to see and do.
 It’s impossible to be bored in this city!
 Puerto Vallarta (PV for short) is located in the state of Jalisco, and is one of the most welcoming cities in Mexico to the LGBTQ community; there’s even a rainbow street in La Zona Romantica district!
 So whether you want to spend your entire vacation at an all-inclusive resort, do a weekend spa retreat only accessible by boat, hike to waterfalls, eat your way through the city, or spend all day at the beach – Puerto Vallarta has it all, and will welcome you with open arms!
 Contrary to popular belief, Puerto Vallarta isn’t just for lovebirds, despite the name La Zona Romantica (romantic zone.)
 This city is great for solo travelers, families and backpackers, as there are several hostels in the city and up North in Sayulita and San Pancho, the Nayarit Coast’s hippy beach towns.

-When researching where to live in Mexico, I’m so glad that I came across Puerto Vallarta and ultimately selected it, because out of all our travels throughout our three months of living in Mexico, PV was our favorite because of the diversity of the mountains and the sea.
+When researching where to live in Mexico, I’m so glad that I came across Puerto Vallarta and ultimately selected it, because out of all our travels throughout our six months of living in Mexico, PV was our favorite because of the diversity of the mountains and the sea.
 Being from Hawaii, Puerto Vallarta really felt like home to me.

 People who are from PV are called Patasaladas, which loosely translates to “salty feet”; this is not a derogatory term; in fact, people are proud of being a Patasalada!
 There are even drinks named after the wonderful people of Puerto Vallarta!
 (Just like people from Guadalajara are called Tapatios and people from Mexico City are called Chilangos.)
 After having spent three months living in the PV area, I now consider myself to be a Patasalada at heart, because I’m from a salty ocean, too!
 Just an island on the other side of the Pacific. 😉 The first thing I noticed upon landing in Puerto Vallarta, is how friendly the people are.
 They are genuinely happy, kind, outgoing, and proud people, and I loved chatting in Spanish with all the local Uber drivers, restaurant workers, hotel owners, etc. The hospitality in PV is outstanding, and the overall sentiment from locals is that they love and cherish tourists, because tourism is directly responsible for their income, and ultimately their livelihood and ability to feed their families.